-The proposed child care centre is to be located adjacent to an area of public open space to the east, single houses to the west and south and is opposite a school to the north.
+The proposed child care centre is to be located adjacent to an area of public open space to the east, single houses to the south, west, north and a school to the north-east.
 The location of the proposed child care centre in relation to other uses is considered acceptable and the implementation of various measures to control noise emissions from the development will minimise any impact on nearby residential areas.